jeanCarloMachado/PythonSearch/CONTRIBUTING.md

-# Setup machine for development
+# Setup machine for development of PythonSearch

 1. Clone python search source code
 2. Install it in a local python, (conda or virtualenviroment recommended)
 3. Create a feature branch, develop it!

 # Requirements